vacstudio/neptunsualti.com_v2023/README.md

 npm run build
 ```

-Now you get a `theme` folder that has all the changes you have made. you can use this folder as your main theme.
+Now you get a `docs` folder that has all the changes you have made. you can use this folder as your main theme.

 <!-- licence -->
 ## License